snowsum/snowsum.github.io-/_posts/2020-07-16-dropshipping-agent.md

 4.  _Stocking products in their warehouses._
 5.  _Labeling and packaging products before shipping to customers._
 6.  _Shipping using faster carriers than China EMS and ePacket._
+7. _Can ship
 Working with dropshipping agents have many advantages yet, there are certain disadvantages to consider too.

 -   _If you are a new commer to dropshipping business, without stable daily orders,they might not going to support you._
 -   _You’ll be required to buy stock(2-3days) so they can process the orders once they get your orders._
--   _Your agent might quota you higher price than Aliexpress for they provide express shipping and only those who can understand the value of fast delivery._
+-   _Your agent might quota you higher price than Aliexpress for they provide express shipping and you must have a good understanding of the value of fast delivery._
 -   _You can only access a small number of manufacturers or suppliers._
 -   _You might pay more with a middleman than negotiating directly with suppliers on AliExpress._